-The 85,700± acre historic Stone Ranch lies south of the Ferris Mountains in central Wyoming about 15 miles north of Rawlins and runs south and east towards Bradley Peak.
-Owned by the Moore family since 1947, the ranch consists of 16,990± deeded acres, 63,195± acres of BLM lease and 5,518± acres of State of Wyoming.
-The ranch is made up of several large deeded blocks, surrounded by the BLM and State grazing leases.
-It measures roughly 12 miles from north to south and 18 miles east to west and is functionally cross fenced into 11 pastures which are positioned to allow easy livestock rotation.
-The ranch has a good distribution of water sources, with wells, reservoirs, springs, and several small creeks scattered throughout.
-The improvements are modest and practical, providing all the needed ingredients to operate a cattle ranch.
-They include a comfortable home, shops, barn, multiple corral setups, and a large livestock building, complete with working facilities for processing cattle.
-The ranch is rated by the owner at 800 pairs year-round with the ability to run considerably more during the summer grazing season.
-The Stone Ranch is a working cattle ranch that has all the necessary ingredients to operate as a stand-alone cow/calf operation or as a seasonal grazing for pairs or yearling stocker cattle.
-The Stone Ranch offers excellent big game hunting for mule deer, elk, upland birds, and antelope.
-In summary, this is a low-overhead large grazing ranch with excellent hunting amenities.
+The 85,700± acre historic Stone Ranch lies south of the Ferris Mountains in central Wyoming and runs south and east towards Bradley Peak, about 20 miles north of Rawlins.
+Owned by the Moore family since 1947, the ranch consists of 16,990± deeded acres, 63,195± acres of BLM lease, and 5,518± acres of State of Wyoming lease.
+The ranch is made up of several large, deeded blocks, surrounded by the BLM and State grazing leases.
+It measures roughly 12 miles from north to south and 18 miles east to west and is perimeter fenced and functionally cross-fenced into 11 pastures positioned to allow easy livestock rotation.
+The ranch has a good distribution of water sources with wells, reservoirs, springs, and several small creeks scattered throughout.
+The improvements are modest and practical, providing all the needed ingredients for an operating cattle ranch.
+They include a modest home, bunkhouse, shops, barn, multiple corral setups, and a large livestock building complete with working facilities for processing cattle.
+The ranch is currently running 1,760 cow/calf pairs during the summer (May-Oct/Nov).
+In addition to the livestock capabilities, the Stone Ranch offers excellent big game hunting for mule deer, elk, upland birds, and antelope.
+In summary, this is a large low-overhead grazing ranch with excellent hunting amenities.

 AcreageCattle RanchEquestrian PropertyFishing Land